hike-dev/estore/README.md

 ## Start the application

-Run `npx nx serve estore` to start the development server.
+Run `npx nx run-many --target=serve --all` to start the development server.
 Happy coding!

 Navigate in browser `http://localhost:4200`